 “Unfortunately, no other information about Gaius has survived,” I read.
 I pause and store this fact (of lack of facts) to come back to.

 The unknown surrounding the life of the recipient of an epistle (3 John, specifically) is strangely comforting to me.
 Although, I shouldn’t say ”strangely” since I’m predictably drawn to such stories of hidden, Godward lives.
-Their stories refresh my heart and recalibrate my desires.
+I wouldn’t dare to say I identify with these saints as if I’d number myself among them.
+But their stories refresh my heart and recalibrate my desires.
 And they give me relief from the soul-shaping pressures of what is showcased and applauded in the world and much of Christian ministry today.

 We minister, work, raise children, and live life in an age where we’re presented with constant, often instant, measures of success.
 The Bottom Line.
 Likes.
 Reach.
 Church Attendance.
 Conversions.
 We admire those who manage to bring in more of the above.
 We study how they made it.
 We listen to their talks and hope to one day share the same stage.